 Read my article here about why I stopped buying single stocks years ago.

-There is always a chance that the stock market could implode as no one knows the future, but despite being historically high, I still consider the stock market one of the best long-term long investments.
+There is always a chance that the stock market could fall as no one knows the future, but despite being historically high, I still consider the stock market one of the best long-term investments.
 Index stock and bond trackers are great options as long as you don’t need the money for at least five years and you are disciplined to buy and hold ignore the volatility.

 Read my article on which index trackers I buy.

 Overall Risk: C+

 Risk of Total Capital Loss: A

 I love real estate but the downsides are glaringly obvious.
 The high cost of entry is the main reason people don’t own rental property.
 Most people have to take on a lot of debt to buy real estate.
 This is inherently risky especially if your income can’t support the mortgages if disaster strikes (remember the 2008 financial crisis?).